Michael-lazenby/azure-network-protocols/README.md

 </p>
 <br />

-<h2>Setting up environment </h2>
+<h2>Environment setup</h2>
 <p>
-I used Wireshark to monitor traffic to monitor packets.
-For example, I used the ICMP(Internet Control Message Protocol) to monitor echo requests between both of my machines.
+Before starting the lab I had to installed Wireshark.
+Once Wireshark was downloaded I was able to observe network traffic and I was also able to filter ports by using the filter bar.
+For example, I filtered ICMP(Internet Control Message Protocol) and was able to view traffic between both of my virtual machines when I sent ping requests.
+After viewing one ping request I sent a continous ping request to the Ubuntu machine.
 </p>
 <br />